Dale Memmelaar: Cleveland Browns

-On August 20, 1964, he was signed as a free agent by the Cleveland Browns.
+On August 20, 1964, Memmelaar was signed as a free agent by the Cleveland Browns.
 He was a reserve pulling guard for running back Jim Brown.
-He helped win the NFL Championship 27-0 against the Baltimore Colts.
+Memmelaar helped win the NFL Championship 27-0 against the Baltimore Colts.
 The next year, the Browns again reached the NFL Championship game, but lost 12-23 against the Green Bay Packers.

 Atlanta Falcons

 Memmelaar was selected by the Atlanta Falcons in the 1966 NFL expansion draft.
 On June 21, 1966, he was traded to the Baltimore Colts in exchange for a sixth round draft choice (#151-Martine Bircher).

 Baltimore Colts

 In 1966, he was acquired to provide depth in case Alex Sandusky retired.
 Memmelaar was a reserve player with the Baltimore Colts for two years.
 In 1967, he was on the Colts' reserve squad while recuperating from a knee injury, until being activated on December 8, to replace the retired Jim Parker.